samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 intention is to lower the barrier of entry for Linux users to get a Rust dedicated server up quickly with little to  no effort.

-# Connecting to your server
+# Play on your server

-By default your server is forwarding port 28015/UDP to all interfaces so that you can port forward it for friends.
+By default your server is forwarding port `28015/UDP` to all interfaces so that you can use router port forwarding to play multiplayer.

-If you're playing from Proton on Linux, then press F1 to open console and connect with:
+If you're playing on the same machine from Proton on Linux, then press F1 to open console and connect with:

     client.connect 127.0.0.1:28015

-You may need to enter a domain name or alternate IP address if you're playing rust from a different computer.
+You may need to enter a domain name or alternate IP address if you're playing Rust from a different computer.

 # Prerequisites